mingzhe-zhang/mingzhe-zhang.github.io/_pages/about.md

 ## Updates

++ [2024-02-14] One collaborative paper "Alchemist: A Unified Accelerator Architecture for Cross-Scheme Fully Homomorphic Encryption" has been accepted by DAC 2024!
+Congrats to all collaborators!
 + [2023-12-21] I will serve as the TPC member of ICS 2024.
 + [2023-12-16] <font color="#FF0000">I am thrilled to announce that I have received the 2023 ACM SIGOPS ChinaSys Rising Star Award!
 I would like to appreciate the supports from all my teams and collaborators!</font>
 + [2023-10-25] I will serve as the ERC member of ISCA 2024.
 + [2023-07-28] I will serve as the TPC member of HPCA 2024.
-+ [2023-06-21] I will serve as the TPC member of ICCD 2023.
-+ [2023-05-04] I will serve as the TPC member of 24th Chinasys.
-+ [2023-02-27] Our collaborative paper "Skyway: Accelerate Graph Applications with a Dual-Path Architecture and Fine-Grained Data Management" has been accepted by Journal of Computer Science and Technology (JCST).
-Congrats to all collaborators!

 [More details...](../news/all-news)

-\[Last Update: Dec-24-2023\]
+\[Last Update: Feb-14-2024\]